oursky/travis-ios-script/README.md

 3. Download your app's Provisioning Profile from Apple Developer Member Center.

+4. Submodule this repo to your project

-4. Execute the script, follow the instructions
+5. Execute the script, follow the instructions

-5. Push.
+6. Push.
 Sit back.
 Enjoy a :coffee:.

 ## Reference
 - [Travis CI for iOS](http://www.objc.io/issue-6/travis-ci.html)